When Will Social Security Run Out of Money? And Medicare?

 The Disability Insurance Trust Fund is in better shape.
 That fund is projected to be able to pay 100% of scheduled benefits through at least 2098, which is as far out as the report projects.
 In other words, it’s not expected to run out of money at all.
 This is an extension of last year’s projection, which also didn’t predict the fund running out of money before 2097, the last year of that report’s prediction period.

-Now for the not-so-good news: The Old-Age and Survivors Insurance Trust Fund that pays Social Security retiree benefits is projected to run out in 2033, which is a year later than was projected last year.
-At that point, the fund's continuing income is expected to fund just 79% of scheduled benefits.
+Now for the not-so-good news: The Old-Age and Survivors Insurance Trust Fund that pays Social Security retiree benefits is projected to run out in 2033, according to the latest estimates by the non-partisan Committee for a Responsible Federal Budget (CRFB).
+However, that is based on assumptions that may or may not happen.
+If it does, the fund's continuing income is expected to fund just 79% of scheduled benefits.

 What made the projections change?